Lorenc1o/TPC-DS_Oracle/README.md

     sqlldr userid=username/password@SID control='item.ctl'

   7. Generate queries.
 The following command can be used to generate all 99 queries in numerical order (/qualify) for the 1GB scale factor (/scale) using the Oracle    dialect template (/dialect) with the output going to ../queries/query_0.sql (/output_dir).
-If you are using the official TPC-DS Tools the 'oracle.tpl' file needs to be replaced with the one provided here.
+If you are using the official TPC-DS Tools the 'query_templates\oracle.tpl' file needs to be replaced with the one provided here.

     #Windows
     dsqgen /directory ../query_templates /input ../query_templates/templates.lst /verbose y /qualify y /scale 1 /dialect oracle /output_dir ../queries